mauricelambert/WebScripts/docs/Script_Configuration.md

  - Never use the `stderr_content_type` configuration.
  - Scripts should have the `timeout` configuration defined

-## Custom configurations
+## Custom script attributes

-You can add your custom configurations and get it in your script.
+You can add your custom attributes and get it in your script.
-Be careful with custom configurations as they are sent to the `/api/` URL.
+Be careful with custom attributes as they are sent to the `/api/` URL.
 The `secrets` custom configuration is not sent in `/api/`.

 ### Example

-In this example i add a key.
+In this example i add two keys (`secrets` is not send in *WebScripts API*, and `web_interface_color` is send in *WebScripts API*).

 The configuration:

 ```json
 {
     "scripts": {